 - Growing habitat Cool temperate regions, Temperate climates

-Mallow is a hardy plant that commonly grows in the wild, such as in open areas, roadsides, and wastelands.
-However, this fast-growing, low maintenance herb can be easily grown at home and it is a popular garden ornamental.
+Mallow is a hardy perennial that commonly grows in the wild, such as in open areas, roadsides, and wastelands.
+However, this fast-growing, low-maintenance herb can be easily grown at home and it is a popular garden ornamental.
+The mallow plant can grow up to 4.9 feet (1.5 m) and spread across 1.6-3.3 feet (0.5-1 m)

 The best season for sowing mallow seeds is summer.
 If it is planted indoors, it should not be transplanted until after the last frost.

-The herb can grow in either full sun or partial shade, and requires moderate watering.
+The mallow herb can grow in either full sun or partial shade and requires moderate watering.

 - Other uses Textiles, Paper, Dye